-- Classification for each organization using the National Taxonomy of Exempt Entities Core Codes (NTEE-CC). - Using a zip code-to-county crosswalk, FIPS state and county codes are assigned for approximately 90 percent of the organizations. - Several financial variables, including total revenue are calculated from various income items (the IRS started including it after 1997); levels of gross receipts (RINCCD); total revenue (RREVCD); expenses (REXPCD); and assets (RASCD) of each organization.

-Variables resulting from NCCS verification of the internal and external consistency of each return.
+- Classification for each organization using the National Taxonomy of Exempt Entities Core Codes (NTEE-CC). - Using a zip code-to-county crosswalk, FIPS state and county codes are assigned for approximately 90 percent of the organizations. - □ Several financial variables, including total revenue are calculated from various income items (the IRS started including it after 1997); levels of gross receipts (RINCCD); total revenue (RREVCD); expenses (REXPCD); and assets (RASCD) of each organization. - Variables resulting from NCCS verification of the internal and external consistency of each return. - □ Finally, NCCS imputes missing data for certain key variables.
+Both the original and the estimated versions of these variables are available to researchers.